 So here are photos (and some appraisals) of our dinner.

 The meal started with this focaccia bread.
-It was a nice start to the meal and actually feels light even after finishing 3 of them.
+It was an excellent start to the meal and actually feels light even after finishing 3 of them.

 I was a bit disappointed with the Risotto, we didn’t like it very much, and is the only dish we weren’t able to finish.
 I guess this type of risotto just wasn’t my taste.

-This dessert was very pretty and festive-looking.
+This dessert was beautiful and festive-looking.
 However, I’m not jumping up and down for it.
-For me it was good enough dessert that balances out the taste of everything we’ve eaten that night.
-It wasn’t too sweet, which was good, but for some reason I felt something lacking with it that I’m not sure of.
+For me, it was a good enough dessert that balances out the taste of everything we’ve eaten that night.
+It wasn’t too sweet, which was good, but for some reason, I felt something lacking with it that I’m not sure of.
 Anyway, we still enjoyed it. 😀

 The pizza was served together with the risotto, which we were thankful for after realizing that we didn’t like the risotto very much.
 The pizza was slightly thin crust and tasty without overpowering sauce or toppings.